MPMcIntyre/ReacTron/README.md

 <div align="CENTER">
     <img src="https://github.com/MPMcIntyre/personal-readme/raw/master/ReacTron.png?raw=true" width="300"/>
     <br/>
     A dynamic boilerplate with minimalist React (server-less), linked directly to WebPack and a custom hot relaoder for Electron.
 Keep your source code obscure by only publishing minified code, and add almost any package with an up-to-date webpack config.
-Bundled with scripts to ease prodution, such as source maps for development, but removal thereof when building to production.
+Bundled with scripts to ease prodution, such as source maps for development, but removal thereof when building to production, allowing for installation of local fonts, and Chrome dev-tool extentions.
 This boilerplate is tailored to keep the development environment as close to production as possible by completely mitigating a dev-server.
 Write in `src`, develop in `dist`, and package to `release`.
 </div>
 <h1>Version history:</h1>
 <ul>